ZKocjan/cotzyan.github.io/research.md

 ## Sub-grid modeling of the interstellar medium: the TURTLE model

-My doctoral research focuses on developing TURTLE, a physically motivated sub-grid model of the interstellar medium for large-volume cosmological simulations.
-The project is carried out under the supervision of Dr <a href="https://www.benediktdiemer.com"> Benedikt Diemer </a> and in collaboration with Dr <a href="https://vadimsemenov.com"> Vadim Semenov </a> and Dr <a href="https://sbialy.wixsite.com/astro"> Shmuel Bialy </a>.
+My doctoral research focuses on developing TURTLE (TURbulent Three-phase Low-resolution Equilibrium), a physically motivated sub-grid model of the interstellar medium for large-volume cosmological simulations.
+The project is carried out under the supervision of <a href="https://www.benediktdiemer.com"> Dr Benedikt Diemer </a> and in collaboration with <a href="https://vadimsemenov.com"> Dr Vadim Semenov </a> and <a href="https://sbialy.wixsite.com/astro"> Dr Shmuel Bialy </a>.

-The main goal of \turtle is to improve the physical realism of low resolution cosmological simulations as tools for testing fundamental physics and providing the essential link between theoretical models of galaxy formation and the statistical observables probed by modern surveys.
+The main goal of TURTLE is to improve the physical realism of low resolution cosmological simulations as tools for testing fundamental physics and providing the essential link between theoretical models of galaxy formation and the statistical observables probed by modern surveys.
 The model incorporates key physical processes that occur on scales far below the resolution of cosmological simulations, including turbulence, molecular cloud formation, and stellar feedback.
 By capturing the impact of these unresolved processes, TURTLE enables large-volume simulations to produce more realistic predictions for star formation and the formation and evolution of galaxies across cosmic time.

-## The effect of stellar feedback on ISM gas.
+## The effect of stellar feedback on ISM gas

 To understand how stars shape their surrounding environment, I perform computer simulations of Type II supernovae -- the powerful explosions that mark the end of the lives of massive stars.
 These explosions inject large amounts of energy into the surrounding gas, heating it, stirring it into turbulent motion, and changing its physical state.